Goliath Safari Camp

-This safari company has been going for 30 years and consistently gets rave reviews.
+This safari company has been going for 30 years in Zimbabwe's Mana Pools National Park and it consistently gets rave reviews.
 It's owned and run by ‘Stretch’ Ferreira, one of southern Africa’s most experienced and legendary guides.
-By all accounts, he seems to be an ‘elephant whisperer’– able to communicate and develop relationships with individual wild animals and get really close to them and other dangerous game.
+By all accounts, he seems to be an ‘elephant whisperer', able to communicate and develop relationships with individual wild animals and get really close to them and other dangerous game.

 Situated in a scenic spot on the banks of the mighty Zambezi River in the lower Zambezi Valley, Stretch and his team have created a unique and welcoming safari lodge that has guests returning year after year.

 Semi-Permanent Tented Camp

 The camp sleeps a maximum of 12 people in 6 twin-bedded luxury Meru-style tents with an open-air en-suite bathroom, complete with shower, basin and flush toilet.
 Mosquito nets are provided.
 Goliath camp is closed in the rainy season, usually from December to the beginning of April.

 Stretch offers a lot of personally-guided walking and canoeing safaris.
 Game drives are offered in open safari vehicles.
 There are no set routines at Goliath and activities are arranged according to what you’d like to do.
 Stretch’s guiding skills are very intuitive and you will experience an unforgettable wildlife safari in one of the most unspoilt corners of southern Africa.

 At Goliath, you have a good chance to see lion, wild dog, an abundance of elephants, buffalo, the occasional leopard, eland, kudu, crocodile and hippo.

 The food is great: fresh and well prepared.
 A typical dinner consists of a 3-course meal served with wine in the open-air dining area.